SPANISH COURSE DESCRIPTIONS

 ABOUT OUR CURRICULUM

 Our curriculum consists of ten levels, each of which is a 16-hour course, divided into eight 2-hour periods.

 Level 10 concludes the curriculum with a thorough review of all grammar covered in the previous levels.
-Conversation is emphasized and each classes chooses literature that it would like to read.
-This can be current events taken from newspapers or a novel in Spanish.
+Conversation is emphasized and each class chooses literature that it would like to read.
+These can be current events taken from newspapers or a novel in Spanish.

 NOTE: You may notice that we often have levels higher than 10 on our schedule.
 More often than not it’s an advanced grammar and review course for people who have completed level 10 and are still looking to practice and improve.
 If you feel that one of these courses may be right for you, please call us at 704.548.0040 or send us an email at firstname.lastname@example.org and we will give you all of the information you need to decide which level is right for you.

 4 TO 8 PEOPLE

 3 TO 6 PEOPLE